The Suicide Squad: Everything You Need to Know

 The most difficult anti-heroes in the DC Universe come together once again in THE SUICIDE SQUAD, formerly known as SUICIDE SQUAD 2.
 A mix of returning favorites and new characters must infiltrate an island full of heavily armed militants, the better to… well, we're not exactly sure what they're trying to accomplish, but it is certainly dangerous.

 This new chapter in the Squad's story has a slightly different look and feel thanks to a new director: James Gunn, who rocketed (ahem) to fame after making the two GUARDIANS OF THE GALAXY movies for Marvel Studios.
 Since Gunn's background is in horror, he's got the dark sensibility for a Suicide Squad movie even as his Marvel movies prove that he can bring unusual characters to life.
-Check out the new trailer for THE SUICIDE SQUAD below, and learn everything you need to know about the sequel.
+Check out the new trailer for THE SUICIDE SQUAD below, and learn everything you need to know about the movie.

 The Suicide Squad Release Date